elhirchek/Tor/README.md

 - Pip
 - Nuitka for compilation (optional)
 - Mpv for stream (optional)
-> Note: For window source code installation you will need MinGw64.
+> Note: For windows source code installation you will need MinGw64.
 #### From source code
 - Linux or Windows
 ```bash